- International Fees

 - Departmental approval needed

-- This course is under new development and will be replaced with POWR 1330 in the fall term 2025 Students must have completed 3A1, POWR 1215 in order to continue with registration appproval.
-These are specialized courses which require application approval from the Program Assistant via EMAIL ONLY.
-No phone calls or online registration is permitted.
-For more information and approval to enrol in the 3rd class power engineering online program, please email BCIT_Assistant_PowerEngineering@bcit.ca
+- This course is under new development and will be replaced with POWR 1330 in January 2026.
+Students must have 4th class certification to be approved to register.
+These are specialized courses which require application approval from the Power Engineering Program Assistant via EMAIL ONLY.
+To receive more detailed information on the 3rd class online courses and application instructions, send an email requesting information for this course to: BCIT_Assistant_PowerEngineering@bcit.ca.

 Status